CSM® – Certified Security Manager

 Why Top Professionals Choose CorpSecurity

-A globally trusted certification authority for corporate and physical security professionals
+A globally trusted certification authority for corporate & physical security.

 Globally Recognized Certification Authority

-A clearly defined certification pathway — from security fundamentals to specialist expertise, management responsibility, and executive leadership — aligned with real-world career stages and experience milestones.
+A clearly defined certification pathway — Professional → Specialist → Management → Executive — aligned with real-world career progression and experience milestones.

-All certifications are designed and governed by experienced security practitioners, ensuring relevance to real corporate security responsibilities rather than academic or theoretical models.
+All certifications are designed, reviewed, and governed by experienced security practitioners, ensuring relevance to real corporate security responsibilities — not academic theory.

 CorpSecurity Global Professional Network